The Circular Economy Development Center

 Materials must be clean, source separated, and free of hazardous materials such as pesticide and chemical residues.

-At the time of pick up, all materials must be on pallets in gaylords, super sacks and/or bales.
+For pick up, all materials must be on pallets in gaylords, super sacks and/or bales.
 If you need help getting super sacks or pallets, contact CTN.
-We may be able to connect you with a source.
+We may be able to connect you with a supplier.
+Plastic film and EPS (expanded polystyrene) may be collected in 95-gallon LDPE trash bags.

 3. Submit a material pick-up request form

-Note that submitting a form does not guarantee that materials will be qualified or added to a route.
-All materials must pass CTN’s end-market qualification process prior to approval.
-To qualify, materials must be on the list of accepted materials, meet the minimum quantity, have less than 5% contamination, and be clean, source separated and free of hazardous materials.
+Please note: Submitting a request does not guarantee pick up.
+All materials must pass CTN’s end-market qualification process.
+To qualify, materials must be on the list of accepted materials, meet the minimum quantity, have less than 3% contamination, and be clean, source separated and free of hazardous materials.

 More about the program